pve-loong64-port/proxmox-backup/docs/certificate-management.rst

 provisioning via an API.
-Manually set up a permanent ``CNAME`` record for ``_acme-challenge.domain1.example`` pointing to ``_acme-challenge.domain2.example``, and set the ``alias`` property in the Proxmox Backup node configuration file ``/etc/proxmox-backup/node.cfg`` to ``domain2.example`` to allow the DNS server of ``domain2.example`` to validate all challenges for ``domain1.example``.
+Manually set up a permanent ``CNAME`` record for ``_acme-challenge.domain1.example`` pointing to ``_acme-challenge.domain2.example``, and set the ``alias`` property in the Proxmox Backup Server node configuration file ``/etc/proxmox-backup/node.cfg`` to ``domain2.example`` to allow the DNS server of ``domain2.example`` to validate all challenges for ``domain1.example``.